Table of Contents:

-By now, you’ve probably had time to unlock another level of performance with your Qi35 driver and fairway woods.
-Hopefully, you’re experiencing more distance from more of the face, and you’ve added a layer of forgiveness at the same time.
+By now, you’ve probably had time to dial in your Qi4D driver, fairway woods, and hybrids.
+Hopefully, you’re experiencing more distance, and you’ve added a layer of forgiveness at the same time.

-In this article we’re going to team up with Chris Trott to show you how you can use the loft sleeves on your Qi35 metalwoods to optimize your performance even more.
+In this article we’re going to take a deep dive into how you can utilize the loft sleeve in your Qi4D driver, fairway woods and hybrids to optimize your performance even more.

-USING THE LOFT SLEEVE TO OPTIMIZE YOUR QI35 METALWOODS
+USING THE LOFT SLEEVE TO OPTIMIZE YOUR Qi4D METALWOODS

 As you can see in the chart below, loft sleeves allow you to adjust loft by up to two degrees either stronger or weaker, and the lie angle can move up to four degrees toward upright from standard with the simple twist of a TaylorMade wrench.